Moh-Mohsin/food-delivery-app/README.md

 * [MvRx](https://github.com/airbnb/MvRx)
 * RxJava
 * Kodein (for DI)
+* Navigation Component

 ## Data
-A repository pattern is used with a mock sources
+A repository pattern is used with mock sources